dgryski/go-perfbook/performance.md

      Benchmark.
 Analyze.
 Improve.
 Verify.
 Iterate.

 Augment your data structure with more information:
-    - precomputed fields (size instead of interating linked list, etc)
+    - precomputed fields (size instead of iterating linked list, etc)
     - extra indexes for searching, "search fingers", doubly-linked list for O(1) removal
     - limitations of when this is applicable: must be cheap to keep updated